syanix/SupplyChainSystem/context-cicd.md

 ## Recent Changes

+- Changed build workflow to manual trigger only:
+  - Removed automatic trigger on push to main branch
+  - Added optional description input parameter
+  - This gives more control over when builds are created
 - Fixed GitHub Actions artifact download permissions:
   - Added explicit `permissions` block with `actions: read` permission
   - Switched from `dawidd6/action-download-artifact@v2` to official `actions/download-artifact@v3`